 Weston A. Price Foundation - A website devoted to traditional nutrition, as based on the research of Dr. Weston A. Price.
 Completely antithetical to the traditional dietary establishment - butter?
 Raw milk?
 Coconut oil?
 Egg yolks?
 Fermented grains?
 A fascinating alternative take on what "healthful eating" really is.

 Alexander Technique - Alexander Technique is an amazing form of psychophysical re-education - it's movement education, helping you learn you how to move with ease.
 A fantastically helpful modality for helping one's body to heal from injury, for learning how to move more easily within any given task, or learning to move comfortably in general.
 This website provides information on the modality as well as practitioner referrals.

 Feldenkrais - Feldenkrais is another wonderful movement re-education modality; this website offers lots of information and practitioner referrals.
-If you're in the NYC area, check out Better Movement.
+If you're in the NYC area, check out Physical Therapy & Feldenkrais NYC.

 The International Center for Reiki Training - Reiki is a Japanese form of stress-reduction, based on the laying-on of hands.
 It's wonderfully calming and centering.
 I am a Reiki practitioner - contact me if you are interested in a session.